rrsalian/timezoneclocks/README.md

 ## Features

-- Add clocks for various timezones.
+- Add clocks for various timezones. ✈️
-- Choose  the display format (analog or digital).
+- Choose  the display format (analog or digital). 🕰️
-- Select different timezones from a dropdown menu.
+- Select different timezones from a dropdown menu. 🗒️
-- Delete clocks that are no longer needed.
+- Delete clocks that are no longer needed. ✏️

-## Technologies Used

-- React
-- TypeScript
-- HTML
-- CSS
-- -Modal

 ## Usage